-The CTC is a replacement for a wide range of existing tax deductions and credits as well as more than 80 means-tested Federal welfare programs and some current state programs.
+The CTC and CDA are replacements for a wide range of existing tax deductions and credits as well as more than 80 means-tested Federal welfare programs and some current state programs.
 As we will see, most people actually end up better off – or at least no worse off – than they would be under the current system, even though the proposed tax/welfare system is approximately “revenue neutral.”

-What goes away?
-We’ll address this in more detail later, but some of things that get rolled into the CTC (and the CDA, below) include:
+We’ll address this in more detail later, but some of things that get rolled into the GST, the CTC, and the CDA (described below) include:

-- All tax credits and deductions that are not deductions for true costs of earning an income; this specifically includes the personal, charitable, medical, and mortgage interest deductions and the education, childcare, and earned income tax credits.
+- All tax credits and deductions, except deductions for necessary costs of earning an income; this specifically eliminates the personal, charitable, medical, and mortgage interest deductions and the education, childcare, and earned income tax credits.

-- The alternative minimum tax, removing a much-hated complication for many taxpayers.
+- The alternative minimum tax, removing a much-hated complication for many high-income taxpayers.

-- Payroll and self-employment taxes; these will be replaced by the GST on income.
+- Payroll (FICA) and self-employment taxes; these will be replaced by the GST on income.

-- Almost all unemployment, disability, and “means-tested” welfare programs; these will be eliminated or drastically reduced in scope.
+- All, or nearly all, “means-tested” welfare programs; these will be eliminated or drastically reduced in scope.

 - Free Medicaid and Medicare.
-Recipients of the CTC who also choose to enroll in Medicaid or Medicare will be charged $600* or $800*, respectively, per month – still a considerable bargain.
-Normally this will be taken directly out of the $1,200 monthly amount of the CTC.
+Recipients of the CTC who are eligible and choose to enroll in Medicaid or Medicare will be charged $500* or $700*, respectively, per month – still a considerable bargain.
+Normally this will be taken directly out of the $1,000 monthly amount of the CTC.
 (I’ll describe the interaction of the CTC with Social Security and its effect on retirees in a later section.)

-- The ACA individual mandate (a fine for not having health insurance); this is obviously unnecessary when the price of not being insured is losing the $14,400 CTC.
+- The ACA individual mandate (a fine for not having health insurance); this is obviously unnecessary when the price of not being insured is losing the entire $12,000 CTC.

 States will have the option to place certain individuals under “supervised spending” by requiring the approval of a guardian or supervisory agency for the expenditure of funds from the CTC.

 I would expect states to experiment with a number of criteria for determining who should be under supervision and a number of ways to provide it.
-There will probably be wide variations from state to state, at least initially, in what kinds of restrictions are acceptable or required.
+There will probably be wide variations from state to state, at least initially, as states experiment with what kinds of restrictions are acceptable or required.
 But some sort of supervision will be necessary, particularly for people who are legally incompetent and those who spend the whole CTC on other things and then turn up homeless and hungry.